Justice Brett Kavanaugh tests positive for Covid-19 - KVIA

 Justice Brett Kavanaugh tests positive for Covid-19

-Justice Brett Kavanaugh has tested positive for Covid-19, the Supreme Court said Friday.
+Justice Brett Kavanaugh has tested positive for Covid-19, the Supreme Court said Friday, the first publicly known case of coronavirus among the high court’s justices.

-Kavanaugh, who is fully vaccinated, tested positive on Thursday night, the court said in a statement, and his immediate family tested negative.
-He has no symptoms, the court said.
+Kavanaugh, who is fully vaccinated, tested positive on Thursday night, the court said in a statement.
+The justice’s immediate family tested negative and he has no symptoms.

+Kavanaugh underwent a routine Covid test Thursday ahead of fellow Justice Amy Coney Barrett’s investiture ceremony Friday, which he will no longer be attending out of precaution, the court said.

+His positive diagnosis for coronavirus may mean he won’t be on the bench Monday, the start of the new term and what would be the first in-person session with all nine justices.

 The-CNN-Wire